Hecate2/Ignareo-ISML-auto-voter/README.md

 **Voters of all lands, UNITE!**

 Oct.
 23rd, 2019: To those who sell or rent out my captcha servers carelessly: **PLEASE READ THE LICENSE!**
-A supporting group of a mighty character(not Chtholly) has improved the accuracy of the captcha system, at a heavy cost of CPU time(0.2 to 0.4 seconds per image, using only 1 CPU core).
+A supporting group of a mighty character(not Chtholly) has improved the accuracy of the captcha system, at a heavy cost of CPU time(0.2 to 0.4 seconds per image, using only 1 CPU core) and 1 month of intensive brain work.
 This might be academically a nice job, but not always the best for actual battles.
 In my opinion, reducing the cost of I/O should still be the priority for most spammers.
 You may find a more impeccable pretreatment for captchas to reduce the number of images downloaded.
 Those owning professional techniques, nuclear power plants and tons of powerful GPUs can try **scene text recongnition** to achive ultimate accuracy and download one captcha image.
 I'm still waiting for ISML to take **effective** anti-spamming measures.
 Effective measures have to be carried out for the survival of ISML.
 If a 'Moore's Law' can be kept by spammers, then in Oct.
 2020, it will be likely that people scan billions of free proxies from the Internet with `masscan` or `zmap`, and a bandwith of no less than 10Gbps.

 Oct.
 21st, 2019: `libuv`最高！